Estwod History, Family Crest & Coats of Arms

 The Anglo-Saxon name Estwod comes from when the family resided to the east of a wood, or perhaps in an eastern wood.
 It may also be derived from one of several possible villages named Eastwood.
 There is an Eastwood in Yorkshire, and there may have been one in Essex as well.
 Further research revealed that the name is derived from the Old English words east (east) and wudu (wood), which continue to have the same meaning in Modern English.

 Early Origins of the Estwod family

 The surname Estwod was first found in Cheshire where they held a family seat from early times.

 Early History of the Estwod family

-Another 199 words (14 lines of text) covering the years 1221, 1279, 1339 and 1658 are included under the topic Early Estwod History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Estwod research.
+Another 100 words (7 lines of text) covering the years 1221, 1279, 1339 and 1658 are included under the topic Early Estwod History in all our PDF Extended History products and printed products wherever possible.